This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The day of your child's surgery:

 - Your child will need an intravenous (IV).
 An IV is a small tube placed in your child's vein.
-Caregivers use the IV to give your child medicine or liquids.
+Healthcare providers use the IV to give your child medicine or liquids.

 What will happen: